-We’ll define the scope of the project, a rough budget to work toward, and the client's vision for the future garden.
+In the initial stage we’ll define the scope of the project, your vision for the future garden, and a general budget to work toward.
 Lots of time will be spent on site, getting to know your property.
-Spending this time in the early stages getting to know a place intimately makes for a finished design that responds closely to its setting, and feels settled in the landscape.
+Spending this time in the early stages getting to know a place intimately ensures that the resulting garden feels settled in the landscape, rather than imposed upon it.
 Practically speaking, documenting the existing conditions of a site also allows for a design that creates the least amount of disturbance.
-Wild by Design focuses on working lightly on the land, and that means working with the existing topography, soils, vegetation, and microclimate as much as possible.
+A commitment to working lightly on the land means working with the existing topography, soils, vegetation, and microclimates as much as possible.

-The most important information taken away from Phase 1 are the client’s big vision, and the realities of the site.
-The design process that follows is all about figuring out how to achieve the vision in a way that fits harmoniously and gently with the existing landscape.
+The design process that follows develops the garden design plan in a way that fits harmoniously and gently with the existing landscape.

 Phase 2: Conceptual Design

-Depending on the nature of the project we may decide to focus on creating one conceptual plan or widen the perspective and create multiple plans, illustrating the different potential approaches that could be taken.
-The conceptual plan is about illustrating the broad brush strokes - where paths will move, where key planting areas will be located, and how the garden will roughly be arranged.
-Preliminary palette documents will illustrate the potential planting aesthetics and colour schemes of the garden, while other documents will illustrate the complementary features of the garden, including built features, furniture, sculpture, lighting etc. Again, depending on the nature of the project this phase may be quick, or may take time if multiple ideas need to be explored.
-This is the most iterative phase of the design process as ongoing conversations with the client can bring new ideas to the table.
-Only when a conceptual plan is finally settled on does the process move on to Phase 3.
+The conceptual plan will develop the garden’s general layout - where paths will move, where key planting areas will be located, and how spaces will be arranged.
+Preliminary palette documents will illustrate the planting aesthetic, seasonal dynamics, and colour schemes of the garden, while other documents will outline the other components including built features, site furniture, sculpture, lighting etc. Conceptual design is the most iterative phase of the design process as ongoing conversations and site visits bring new ideas to the table.
+Only when a conceptual plan is finally settled on does the process move to Phase 3.